itchyny/fillin/README.md

 One of the important features of `fillin` is variable scope grouping.
 Let's look into more practical example.
-When you connect to PostgreSQL server, you can use:
+When you connect to a PostgreSQL server, you can use:
 ```sh
  $ fillin psql -h {{psql:hostname}} -U {{psql:username}} -d {{psql:dbname}}
 [psql] hostname: localhost